beancount/fava/fava/help/filters.md

 months ago.

 ### Account

 Filter entries by account, matching any entry this account is part of.
-The filter can be an account name or a regular expression matching the account name, e.g.  `.*:Company:.*` to filter for all that contain `Company` as a component in the account name.
+The filter can be an account name, either the full account name or a component of the account name, or a regular expression matching the account name, e.g.
+`.*Company.*` to filter for all that contain `Company`.

 ### Filter by tag, link, payee and other metadata